microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-04.md

 ## Description

-In this challenge, we will do the following:
+In this challenge, we will modify the application configuration file (`local.settings.json`) in the following ways:

 - modify the application configuration to enable quota enforcement.
 This is done by changing the LLM_QUOTA_ENFORCEMENT to 1
 - modify the application configuration to specify the llm transaction aggregate window: This is done by changing the LLM_QUOTA_ENFORCEMENT_WINDOW_SECONDS to 120